Airbus A320 family

 - the presence of winglets

-- teh presence of a cargo door
+- the presence of a large cargo door

 At first the A320 was designed without winglets, but only a few were delivered (A320-100).
 Quickly the A320, and later A318, A319 and A321, received small winglets.
 These have a part up and a part down.
 Later Airbus developed a new, tall winglet for the A320 family, more like those on the Boeing 737NG.
 These are called 'sharklets'.
 The winglet type has no influence on the type designation.